 As parents we seem to have to have two jobs these days.
-Parent our children in the real world where real people with real emotions exist, and prepare them for a world that exists only online and is constantly changing.
+One to Parent our children in the real world where real people with real emotions exist, and the other to prepare them for a world that exists only online and is constantly changing.
 That’s enough to overwhelm us to feel like we’ve little control over how things are going for us.

 Add to that we are constantly battling through worry, doubt and anxiety of whether we’re doing a good job of this parenting thing.
 Because we get immense joy and delight also in equal supply, there are days we might be feeling we’re actually not winging this!

 First, thanks to our personal devices, we’re living lonelier and more fragmented lives.
 What has happened to the concept of our collective potential?